Does Life Insurance Cover Suicide?

 MONEYGEEK EXPERT TIP

-If a policyholder has a whole life policy and dies from suicide within the exclusion period, their beneficiaries may instead receive the plan’s cash value.
+If a policyholder has a whole life policy and dies by suicide within the exclusion period, their beneficiaries may instead receive the plan’s cash value.
 Once the exclusion period is over, beneficiaries can receive the full death benefits.

 mglogo icon